 In \cref{alg:moments,alg:cheb_moments} the coefficients are predetermined whereas in \cref{alg:lanczos} the coefficients are chosen to enforce orthogonality.
-Regardless, in finite precision arithmetic, we will instead have a perturbed recurrence

-where \( \vec{f}_{i+1} \) accounts for local rounding errors made in the computation of \( \vec{q}_{i+1} \).
-These computations can typically be done accuratly, so it is usually the case that \( \vec{f}_{i+1} \) is small relative to the involved quantities.
+In finite precision arithmetic, we instead have a perturbed recurrence where \( \vec{f}_{i+1} \) accounts for local rounding errors made in the computation of \( \vec{q}_{i+1} \).
+The involved computations can typically be done stably, so it is reasonable to assume that \( \vec{f}_{i+1}/\beta_i \) has a linear dependence on the machine precision.